supagigs/timetracker-renocrew/BUILD_INSTRUCTIONS.md

    cd ..
    ```
 3. Create a `.env` file in the project root (see `ENV_SETUP.md` for the required variables).
 The build pipeline copies this file into the packaged app so the Supabase credentials work after installation.
 4. Supply the Windows icon your release should use.
-By default the build references `SupagigsLogo.ico` (installer) and `SupagigsLogo.png` (all platforms).
+By default the build references `SupagigsIcon.ico` (installer) and `SupagigsIcon.ico` (all platforms).
 Replace these files or update the `build.win.icon`, `build.mac.icon`, and `build.linux.icon` fields in `package.json`.

 ---